molily/molily.de/_posts/2020-11-21-testing-angular.md

 ## Testing Components with children

-So far we have tested an independent Component that renders plain HTML elements, but no child Components.
+So far, we have tested an independent Component that renders plain HTML elements, but no child Components.
 Such low-level Components are the workhorses of an Angular application.

 - They directly render what the user sees and interacts with.
 - They are often highly generic and reusable.